apache/struts-site/source/getting-started/themes.md

 Notice how the HTML generated uses table tags to control the layout of the label and select HTML.
 There is also a class, `tdLabel`, applied to the table column where the label tag is rendered.
-Since no theme was specified for the Struts 2 select tag the default `xhmtl` theme was used.
+Since no theme was specified for the Struts 2 select tag the default `xhtml` theme was used.

 ## Specifying The Theme Struts 2 Should Use